 Venables PJW, et al. Clinical features of rheumatoid arthritis. …..http://www.uptodate.com/home.
 Accessed May 18, 2014.

 Vojdani, A. (2013).
 For the Assessment of Intestinal Permeability, Size Matters. …..Alternative Press.
 New York.

 Wrolstad, R. (2014).
 Winter foods to boost antioxidants.
 Retrieved 2014, from Eating …..Well: http://www.eatingwell.com/nutrition_health/nutrition_news_information …../winter_foods_to_boost_antioxidants

-Chef Brandon Schlunt is co-owner of HealthSavor, a Cincinnati Ohio based healthy, organic, gluten-free meal delivery service, created to help busy families, individuals and children eat nutritious meals easily and affordably.
-Chef Brandon focuses on helping his customers lose weight, lower their blood sugar and feels very honored to have earned the trust of many doctors, students, parents, athletes, and on-the-go businessmen and women all over the city.
+Nutritionist-Chef Braedon Firebrand is the owner of Temptology, an elite sports nutrition, general health, and disease prevention meal-prep program focused on recipes he creates for his celebrity clients.
+Braedon was also founder and co-owner of HealthSavor, a Cincinnati Ohio based healthy, organic, gluten-free meal delivery service, created to help busy families, individuals and children eat nutritious meals easily and affordably (2010-2017).
+Chef Braedon focuses on helping his customers lose weight, optimize performance on field or in gym, lower their blood sugar/blood pressure, control chronic conditions and feels very honored to have earned the trust of many doctors, students, parents, actors, musician, athletes, and on-the-go businessmen and women all over the country.
 Chef B also enjoys playing music, hanging out with his daughter, fiance, and rescue dogs, fitness training, and continuing his education in nutrition.Join The HealthSavor Newsletter Here ORDER TODAY!